18F/handbook/_pages/how-we-work/contractors.md

 ## Equipment

 Depending on the work they will perform, contractors may receive GSA provided computers or equipment.
-If the contractor needs access to applications that require VPN, they are required to use a GSA provided computer.
+If the contractor needs access to applications that require VPN, they are required to use a [GSA provided computer]({{site.baseurl}}/equipment/#laptop).
 If they can complete their work using VDI, they do not need a GSA provided computer and may use their company issued computer.

 In order to request a GSA provided computer or other equipment, CORs or hiring manager should submit a [New Hire Request](https://gsa.servicenowservices.com/sp?id=sc_cat_item_guide&sys_id=e671d1cbf8d8f000ce3de67bda527188&sysparm_category=3b29165b7cec0100a6e757fe35f45f6c) and select the equipment that is needed.

-### Gov. Furnished Equipment (GFE)- Computers

-If the contractor needs access to applications that require VPN, they will need a [GSA-provided computer]({{site.baseurl}}/equipment/#laptop).
-If they can complete their work using VDI, they do not need a GSA provided computer and may use their company issued computer.

 ## See also